EricZhang456/ericzhang456.github.io/index.markdown

 # Under Construction

-This website is written from scratch with Jekyll.
+This website is being written from scratch with Jekyll.
 In the meantime, check out my [old WordPress blog](https://ericafterericplus.wordpress.com/).